wso2-attic/ballerina-integrator/README.md

 ### Deploying on Kubernetes

-- You can deploy the service that we developed above, on Kubernetes.
-The Ballerina language offers native support for running Ballerina programs on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
-It will take care of the creation of the Docker images as well so that you don't need to explicitly create Docker images prior to deploying it on Kubernetes.
-Refer to [Ballerina Kubernetes Extension](https://github.com/ballerinax/kubernetes) for more details and samples on Kubernetes deployment with Ballerina.
+- You can deploy the service that you developed above on Kubernetes.
+The Ballerina language provides native support to run Ballerina programs on Kubernetes, and allows you to include Kubernetes annotations as part of your service code.
+Ballerina also takes care of the creation of Docker images so that you do not need to explicitly create Docker images prior to deploying it on Kubernetes.
+For more details and samples on Kubernetes deployment with Ballerina, see [Ballerina Kubernetes Extension](https://github.com/ballerinax/kubernetes).
 You can also find details on using Minikube to deploy Ballerina programs.

-- Now let's take a look at how we can deploy our `orderMgt` service on Kubernetes.
+- Now let's take a look at how you can deploy the orderMgt service on Kubernetes.

-- First we need to import `ballerinax/kubernetes` and add the `@kubernetes` annotations as shown below to enable Kubernetes deployment for the service.
+- To enable Kubernetes deployment for the service, first you need to import `ballerinax/kubernetes` and add the `@kubernetes` annotations as shown below:"

 ##### order_mgt_service.bal